Classes & Workshops

 Make your own corset!
 In this 4-week series you’ll learn corset sizing as well as how to sew in boning, grommets, and a busk.
 Each week will build on the last.
 Attending all 4 classes will result in a period garment to take home – your choice of corset, waist cinch, or bodice.
 Not all work will be completed during class hours, so access to a sewing machine outside of class is recommended.
 Limit 10

-Experience Level: Intermediate Sewing Skills Required
+Experience Level: Intermediate Sewing Skills Required.

-This class meets on Saturdays May 9, 16, 23, AND 30.
-Registering for the May 9th class registers you for the entire series.
+This class meets on Saturdays May 9, 16, 23, AND 30

 Materials Fees: Multi-week courses that use a large amount of materials may require a tiered materials fee.
 If this fee is a barrier, contact Toni@theatreintheround.org.